Abdul Jalil (politician)

 Mohammad Abdul Jalil (মোহাম্মদ আব্দুল জলিল; 21 January 1939 – 6 March 2013) was a Bangladeshi politician.
-At the time of his death, he was a Member of Parliament for the Naogaon-5 constituency.
+At the time of his death, he was a member of parliament for the Naogaon-5 constituency.

 Early life

 Jalil was born on 21 January 1939 in Naogaon, East Bengal, British India.
 His family was involved in the jute trade.
 In 1960, he received admission at the University of Dhaka and graduated with a B.A. in political science.
-The next year he received his Master Degree from the same university.
+The next year he received his master's degree from the same university.

 Career

 Jalil was a former minister of Bangladesh Government, a member of the Central Committee of Bangladesh Awami League and a member of the advisors council of Bangladesh Awami League.
-He was the founding Chairman of Mercantile Bank Limited.
+He was the founding chairman of Mercantile Bank Limited.
 He expressed his satisfaction at the achievement of the bank during 2002 and advised the executives and officers to come forward with new banking products and innovative ideas.

 Jalil served as the commerce minister as a technocrat in the First Sheikh Hasina Cabinet.
 On 15 January 2000, he instructed the Bangladesh Tariff Commission to find ways through which the current tariff structure can be changed to encourage entrepreneurship.

-From 2002 to 2009, Jalil served as the General Secretary of Awami League.
-In 2006, he meet with Abdul Mannan Bhuiyan, Secretary General of Bangladesh Nationalist Party, to over come the political impasse over the next national election.
+From 2002 to 2009, Jalil served as the general secretary of the Awami League.
+In 2006, he met with Abdul Mannan Bhuiyan, Secretary General of Bangladesh Nationalist Party, to overcome the political impasse over the next national election.

 On 28 May 2007, Jalil was arrested from headquarters of Mercantile Bank during the 2006-2008 Bangladeshi political crises.
 His health deteriorated in custody and the Awami League called for his release on health grounds.
 On 4 June 2007, he was admitted to Bangabandhu Sheikh Mujib Medical University.
 His condition worsened and he was shifted to Labaid Cardiac Hospital.
 On 18 December 2007, Bangladesh Anti-Corruption Commission sued him with Ramna Police Station.
 He had been after six months in detention.
-In July 2007, he criticised Sheikh Hasina, the chairperson of Awami League and former Prime Minister of Bangladesh, and due to that he was replaced by Syed Ashraful Islam as acting General Secretary.
+In July 2007, he criticised Sheikh Hasina, the chairperson of Awami League and former prime minister of Bangladesh, and due to that he was replaced by Syed Ashraful Islam as acting general secretary.
 In 2008, he was sent to Singapore on parole for treatment.
 He had been suffering from heart and kidney disease.

 On 1 September 2008, Jalil returned to Bangladesh from Singapore following his treatment.
-During his detention he was unable to work as the General Secretary of Awami League and Joint General Secretary Syed Ashraful Islam became the acting General Secretary.
+During his detention he was unable to work as the general secretary of the Awami League and Joint General Secretary Syed Ashraful Islam became the acting general secretary.
 Following advice from Sheikh Hasina, Jalil decided to take a break from politics in September 2008.